 In reality, it’s not that we do not intend to resell the car (obviously most of us do), but it’s something to consider as it’s still possible to improve its resale value from day one of ownership.
 Often there are options to select from and choices that can be made at the time of purchase that will help to increase the value of the car within a few years.

-To learn more about these options, we talked with the sales representatives at Gyro Mazda.
+To learn more about these options, we talked with the sales representatives at Regina Mazda.

 1. The type of vehicle